Jaggery vs Sugar: Dealing with a Sweet Tooth

 The Difference Between Refined Sugar and Jaggery (Rapadura)

 To get white sugar the raw sugar is liquified and processed again to remove the remaining colour and any impurities.
 The filtration component of this processing uses a decolouring process that involves the use of bone char or other granulated carbons.
-After this processing it is again centrifuged to remove any remaining liquid then the crystals are then ground into various grades.
+After this processing it is again centrifuged to remove any remaining liquid.
+The crystals are then ground into various grades.
 White sugar, castor sugar and icing sugar.
 The liquid left from this refining is molasses.

 To create raw sugar as we purchase it in the supermarket, a third process adds this molasses back into the refined white sugar.

 Jaggery is made using traditional processes.
 The cane stalks are pressed to extract the juice which is then allowed to sit in large containers to let any sediment sink to the bottom.
-The juice is then strained to produce a clear liquid.
-It is poured into large flat-bottomed pans where the juice is then boiled and reduced over open fires.
+This juice is strained to produce a clear liquid.
+It is poured into large flat-bottomed pans where the juice is boiled and reduced over open fires.
 As this juice is being evaporated any impurities are constantly being skimmed off the top with paddles.
-Eventually they are left with a dough like paste which is cooled and cut into blocks.
+Eventually a dough like paste is left which is cooled and cut into blocks.
 These blocks can then be further processed into a granulated sugar by grinding through sieves.

 Two very different ways of dealing with the same raw material.